Stephenson's Rocket: Firebox

-Rocket type locomotives
+Other Rocket-type locomotives

 Rocket was followed by a number of other engines of similar 0-2-2 layout with rear-mounted cylinders built for the L&MR before it opened on 15 September 1830, culminating in the Northumbrian (1830), by which time the cylinders were horizontal.
 Other engines of the Rocket design which were delivered to the Liverpool and Manchester railway included Arrow, Comet, Dart and Meteor, all being delivered to the railway during 1830.

-After Rocket
+Subsequent designs

 At around the same time, Stephenson experimented with front-mounted cylinders.
 The unsuccessful 0-4-0 Invicta, built in 1829 immediately after Rocket, still had them at an angle.
 The successful 2-2-0 locomotive Planet (1830) had internal front-mounted cylinders set to the horizontal.

 Engines built to the Planet design and the subsequent 2-2-2 Patentee design of 1833 made the design of Rocket obsolete.